Sunday, November 3, 2024

 Plot- After getting engaged at their friends' wedding, Janet (Susan Sarandon) and Brad (Barry Bostwick) get lost when going to tell their old mentor about their engagement.
 They stop at a creepy old castle owned by cross dressing alien Dr Frank-n-Furter (Tim Curry) who is in the middle of building an idealised man.

 Short review- this is one of my favourite film musicals.
 It is super dooper camp and super dooper fun, and no-one ever served like Tim Curry does in this film.
-So keen for next year as it is the 50th anniversary and I cannot see there not being a big rerelease of the film (this film holds the record for longest cinematic run as it has basically always been on somewhere since it was first released).
+So keen for next year as it is the 50th anniversary of its release and I cannot see there not being a big rerelease of the film (this film holds the record for longest cinematic run as it has basically always been on somewhere since it was first released, but somehow I've never seen it at the cinema).

 New to me or not- I watch it every Halloween.
 I have seen it many, many times.